10. Hosting Servers

 In this tutorial, you will learn how to host a simple server just by using the game itself.

 This is simply the easiest way ever to host a server that fits most of your needs.
 That's why we named it Quick Setup!
 It's easy to do and easy to understand!
-However, there are always some bad things behind something that is quick and easy to set up:

 • Port forwarding is only required for WAN servers.
 It's optional for LAN servers.